Chaotic Behaviour of the Earth System in the Anthropocene: Discussion and Outlook

-Dividing the human activities into its multiple components, we have studied a case with only two of those components following logistic maps and interacting with each other.
-Even for this simple case, we observed the emergence of chaotic behaviour in the equilibrium points of the ES.
-This leads to potentially important consequences, if at least some components of the human activities actually follow logistic maps, which is a quite reasonable hypothesis, given the physical limitations of the planet-wide system we live in.
+By splitting human activities into their multiple components, we have studied the case where only two components followed logistic maps and interacted with each other.
+Even for this simple case, we observed the emergence of chaotic behaviour at the equilibrium points of the ES.
+This leads to potentially important consequences if at least some components of human activity actually follow logistic maps, which is a reasonable hypothesis, given the physical limitations of the planet-wide system in which we live.

+Alternatively, the assumption of an evolution towards a Hothouse Earth rests on anthropogenic forcing overwhelming natural feedbacks over timescales relevant to human activities/existence, much shorter than those of extreme ES events (e.g., massive volcanic outpourings or asteroid impacts).
+In fact, ES dynamics under pre-human natural processes, when the ES experienced much hotter conditions, did not result in a stable Hothouse Earth.
+Thus, given the dominance of natural compensatory mechanisms throughout Earth's history, over large timescales, it is unlikely that a Hothouse Earth state could be stabilised through natural causes alone, without anthropogenic mediation.

-With these quite plausible assumptions, a scenario where it may be impossible to predict the future equilibrium state of the ES in face of the human activities, becomes a distinct possibility that might be accounted for.
-The implications for designing managing strategies for the ES such as discussed, for instance in Refs. \cite{Bertolami:2021a,Bertolami:2021b}, may turn out to be quite dramatic as they might critically impair predictions and decisions making.
-Indeed, this work sets up a general phenomenological approach that can be used to verify and to further study of the dynamic behaviour of the ES.
-Furthermore, it shows that a phenomenological analysis based on data about human activities along the lines described above can indicate the nature of the evolution of the ES regarding its stability and our ability to predict its behaviour \cite{OB:2022}.
+With these fairly plausible assumptions, a scenario where it may be impossible to predict the future equilibrium state of the ES, in face of the human activities, becomes a possibility that might be accounted for.
+The implications for designing managing strategies for the ES such as discussed, for instance in Refs.~\cite{Bertolami:2021a,Bertolami:2021b,Bertolami:2024}, may turn out to be quite dramatic as they might critically impair predictions and decisions making.
+Indeed, this work sets up a general phenomenological approach that can be used to verify and to further investigate the dynamic behaviour of the ES.
+Furthermore, it shows that a phenomenological analysis based on data about human activities along the lines described above can indicate the nature of the evolution of the ES regarding its stability and our ability to predict its behaviour.